StackStorm/st2-packages/README.md

 docker-compose kill
 docker-compose rm -f

-# To build packages for ubuntu xenial (--rm will wipe packaging runner container.
+# To build packages for ubuntu focal (--rm will wipe packaging runner container.
 All others will remain active).
-docker-compose run --rm xenial
+docker-compose run --rm focal
 ```

 Execution takes a while, so grab a cup of tea or coffee and wait until it finishes.
 When build and test processes succeed, you'll find the StackStorm packages in `/tmp/st2-packages` on your host machine: